-I'm a PhD candidate at the Humans-To-Robots Lab at Brown University, advised by Stefanie Tellex.
-I am visiting the Learning and Intelligent Systems Group at MIT (virtually).
-My current research interests are in robot decision making under uncertainty, especially partial observability.
-I am also interested in enable robots to understand natural language to improve its decision making and human-robot interaction.
+I'm a PhD student at the Humans-To-Robots Lab at Brown University, advised by Stefanie Tellex.
+My research interests are in robot decision making under uncertainty, especially partial observability.
+I am also interested in improving robot decision making through natural language understanding.

-Before my PhD, I graduated with M.S. and B.S. from the University of Washington, major in computer science, and minor in math in 2018.
-I worked on mobile robot navigation, structured prediction with Sum-Product Networks, and large-scale semantic mapping, advised by Andrzej Pronobis and Rajesh P. N. Rao.
-Prior to that, I used the Myo armband to control a robotic arm advised by Vikash Kumar and Emo Todorov.
+Before my PhD studies, I graduated with M.S. and B.S. in computer science from the University of Washington with minor in math.
+I worked on mobile robot navigation and deep generative modeling for mobile robot semantic mapping using Sum-Product Networks, advised by Andrzej Pronobis and Rajesh P. N. Rao.

 Kaiyu Zheng, Stefanie Tellex